Working with AWS App Runner

 Before continuing, we have some prerequisites to set up.
 First, fork the repo present here.

-Here, we create a DynamoDB table to cache the data, which is fetched from the GitHub API and also present in the repo.
+Here, we create a DynamoDB table to cache the data fetched from the GitHub API and present in the repo.
 The following table reduces the number of calls made to GitHub.

 The template present in the repo also has an IAM role.